marcosartorato/golang-basic-app/README.md

 ## Metrics

-You can read more about the provided metrics [here](./internal/metrics/README.md).
+More about the provided metrics [here](./internal/metrics/README.md).

+More about how to access the metrics in the local environment [here](./k3d/README.md)

 ## License